Kandru/cs2-challenges/documentation/blueprints/index.md

 ### cooldown

-Tim in seconds before the event will be counted again.
+Time in seconds before the event will be counted again.
 This way you can make it harder for a player (e.g. allow jumping only every 10 seconds).

+### is_visible

+Whether this challenge should be visible for the player.
+If disabled the challenge can still be completed as normal but without any visible interaction for the player.

+### is_rule

+Whether this challenge is a rule.
+Rules are specific challenges which allow for reset of other challenges.
+The *title* of a rule will be shown to the user if activated!
+Rules should always have set *amount* to 1 and *announce_progress* as well as *announce_completion* should be set to false.
+Rules will be explained the rules section of this documentation.

 ### announce_progress